oatlog/oatlog/doc/planning_report/main.typ

 == Egglog

-In egglog, a rule is a list of premises followed by a list of actions to take when the premises match some part of the database.
-Add, Mul and Const represent tables where Add and Mul have columns for their inputs and their output and Const has a column for its value and a column for its output.
+In egglog, a rule is a list of premises followed by a list of actions to take when the premises match some part of the database. `Add`, `Mul` and `Const` represent tables where `Add` and `Mul` have columns for their inputs and their output and `Const` has a column for its value and a column for its output.

 ```sexp
 (sort Math)